SlowestLearnerWithADream/Exploratory-Data-Analysis-on-Spotify-Dataset/README.md

 # Exploratory Data Analysis on Spotify Dataset
-- Perform an exploratory data analysis (EDA) on a dataset containing information about popular tracks on Most Streamed Spotify Songs 2023 (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023Links to an external site.).
+- Perform an exploratory data analysis (EDA) on a dataset containing information about popular tracks on Most Streamed Spotify Songs 2023 (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023).
 This task aims to analyze, visualize, and interpret the data to extract meaningful insights.

 ## GENERAL GUIDELINES:
 1. Begin by familiarizing yourself with the structure of the dataset.
 Check for missing values and data types, and perform an initial exploration to understand the different features available.